-It is the responsibility of all directors, officers, employees, contractors and consultants of the Corporation to understand and comply with this Code.
+It is the responsibility of all Corporation Personnel of the Corporation to understand and comply with this Code.
 Upon receipt of this Policy, you are required to complete the Receipt and Acknowledgement attached as Schedule "A" to this Policy.
-Any waiver from any part of this Code for employees, contractors or consultants requires the approval of the CEO of the Corporation.
+Any waiver from any part of this Code for employees, contractors or consultants requires the approval of the CEO.
 Any waiver from any part of this Code for officers or directors requires the express approval of the Board and, if required by applicable securities regulatory authorities, public disclosure.